 Lake Vernon and Tiltill Valley Trail is a 24 mile moderately trafficked loop trail located near Long Barn, California that features a river and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible from April until October.
+The trail is primarily used for hiking and camping and is best used from April until October.

 headed out from the dam to do a loop around Hetch Hetchy area..lots of elevation going up to Lake Vernon and Laurel Lakes, but well worth it.
 Many campsites around Vernon, some have cliffs to jump off, others have soft mud but clear water.
 Views are great, so many peaks to look at..the descent to Tilltill and Rancheria was fun, lots of running down hill, only saw 5 people in 3 days..once we arrived at camp near the Falls, we explored the pools and waterfall and cliffs, great place.